innocenzi/innocenzi.dev/src/pages/articles/rebranding-a-project-without-a-single-commit.md

 ---
 layout: $/layouts/article.astro
 title: Rebranding a project without a single commit
-description: I've been working on a project called [name], but I couldn't find a name until long after the project was started.
+description: I've been working on a project called Hybridly, but I couldn't find a name until long after the project was started.
 I wanted to rebrand the project, but I didn't want to have a big search-and-replace commit that would stain the commit history.
 created_at: 2022-09-20
 ---

-I've been working on a project called [[name]](https://github.com/monolikit), but I couldn't find a name until long after the project was started.
+I've been working on a project called [Hybridly](https://github.com/hybridly), but I couldn't find a name until long after the project was started.
 The project's codename was Monolikit.

 I wanted to rebrand the project, but I didn't like the idea of having one big commit with a big search-and-replace.
 That would disrupt the history and cause trouble when using `git blame`.